18F/handbook/pages/18f/chapters/design.md

 - **Analytics:** We recommend leveraging the
   [Digital Analytics Program](https://digital.gov/services/dap/) whenever possible.
 We augment DAP with site-specific Google analytics tracking.
-Ask your lead or post in [#analytics](https://gsa-tts.slack.com/archives/C02AK9NKP) to ask to chat with someone to learn more.
+Ask your lead or post in {% slack_channel "analytics" %} to ask to chat with someone to learn more.
 - **Surveys:** Internal to 18F, we often use Google Forms.
 However, government employees outside 18F often can't access Google Forms on their work computers.